Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/The Emotional Psychology Behind Free-to-Play Games.md

 Can we create paths where players feel respected
 Even when they say no?

-Letâ€™s design in ways that feel human
+Let’s design in ways that feel human
-Letâ€™s write copy that feels like consent
+Let’s write copy that feels like consent
-Letâ€™s remember the real price of play isnâ€™t coins
+Let’s remember the real price of play isn’t coins
-Itâ€™s trust
+It’s trust

-Because what weâ€™re really paying for
+Because what we’re really paying for
 Is how a game makes us feel about ourselves
 After we click

-### PartagerÂ :
+### Partager :

-* [Cliquer pour partager sur X(ouvre dans une nouvelle fenÃªtre) X](https://rzain.blog/games/what-are-we-really-paying-for-the-quiet-psychology-of-free-to-play/?share=twitter)
+* [Cliquer pour partager sur X(ouvre dans une nouvelle fenêtre) X](https://rzain.blog/games/what-are-we-really-paying-for-the-quiet-psychology-of-free-to-play/?share=twitter)
-* [Cliquez pour partager sur Facebook(ouvre dans une nouvelle fenÃªtre) Facebook](https://rzain.blog/games/what-are-we-really-paying-for-the-quiet-psychology-of-free-to-play/?share=facebook)
+* [Cliquez pour partager sur Facebook(ouvre dans une nouvelle fenêtre) Facebook](https://rzain.blog/games/what-are-we-really-paying-for-the-quiet-psychology-of-free-to-play/?share=facebook)

-### Jâ€™aime Ã§aÂ :
+### J’aime ça :

-Jâ€™aime chargementâ€¦
+J’aime chargement…